-Here we select the best blankets for luxuriating in as the weather loses its warmth.
+Here we select the best blankets for luxuriating in whenever the temperature drops.
 Self-care has never looked so snuggly.

 Handmade in Tulu, the Brooklyn-based brand's tactile blanket is inspired by traditional Turkish carpets, complete with a worn-in feel caused by repeated wear.
 The fringes of the style – which are also seen across a Tulu jumper – are hand cut, before undergoing an artisanal washing process.

 Planning on a crisp country walk?
 We suggest investing in British luxury label Connolly's picnic blanket holder.
 The sublime outdoors accoutrement, created in vegetal tanned leather with elegant contrast stitching, will carry any quilt option, but we suggest splashing out on Connolly's accompanying checkerboard Ecru Rally blanket, which features a motif that evoking the brand's motor racing heritage.

 connollyengland.com (opens in new tab)